Amanda Staudt, Director

 Phone: (202) 334-2597

 Rita Gaskins is the Administrative coordinator for BASC.
 She has been employed with the National Academies since 1998.
 Before joining BASC in 2008 she worked with the Computer Science and Telecommunications Board, Board on Health Care Services, Board on Population Health (formerly the Board on Health Promotion and Disease Prevention) and the Office of Human Resources.

 Phone: (202) 334-2649

-Shelly Freeland is an Administrative and Financial Assistant with the Board on Atmospheric Sciences and Climate and the Polar Research Board.
-She joined the NRC in 2008 and has contributed to various studies such as America's Climate Choice – Limiting the Magnitude of Future Climate Change; Stabilization Targets for Atmospheric Greenhouse Gas Concentrations; Himalayan Glaciers – Climate Change, Water Resources, and Water Security, and a host of other studies.
+Shelly Freeland is a Financial Associate with the Board on Atmospheric Sciences and Climate and the Polar Research Board.
+She joined the NRC in 2008 and has contributed to various studies such as America's Climate Choices – Limiting the Magnitude of Future Climate Change; Stabilization Targets for Atmospheric Greenhouse Gas Concentrations; Himalayan Glaciers – Climate Change, Water Resources, and Water Security, and a host of other studies.
 Outside of the science world, Shelly is a dance choreographer and has performed in and outside of the DC area.